 This little snack made its way through the hearts of a lot of people around the globe from Egypt to Libya to Central Asia and India.
 The name slightly varies across the continent, and so does the stuffing.
 In Egypt, Samosas were named as Samsa after the triangular pyramids that are there, since it’s shape is also triangular.

 In Persia, however, Samosa is known as Sanbusaq, coming from the Persian word “Sanbosag” where they are served as square parcels made of phyllo pastry.

 Across the Middle East, the Samosas are made out of thin phyllo pastry dough, or tortillas, or thicker maida roti, stuffed with either minced lamb, chicken, nuts or feta cheese, paneer and never with potatoes and guess what!
 They were fried in GHEE…Yes, seriously yum.
 But you see that the samosa has totally different filling outside India.
 But the credit for the filling that we eat definitely goes to Indians and their kitchens.

 It was only when this snack found its way in the Indian hearts after receiving the blessings of the Indian royalty, did we add our personal touch to the glorified Samosas to make vegetarian triangular variants with potatoes, peas, and onion to be served with pudina Coriander chutney and imli chutney.

 Abolfazl Beyhaqi (995-1077), an Iranian Historian mentioned it in his history, Tarikh-e-Beyhaghi.

 It was introduced to the Indian subcontinent in the 13th or 14th Century.
 Amir Khusro (1235-1325), a scholar and the royal poet of the Delhi Sultanate, wrote in around 1300 that the princes and nobles enjoyed the Samosa prepared from meat, ghee, onion, and so on.

-Ibn Battuta, a 14th-century traveler, and explorer, describes a meal at the court of Muhammad bin Tughluq, where the Sanbusaq, a small pie stuffed with minced meat, almonds, pistachios, walnuts, spices was served before the main course.
+Ibn Battuta, a 14th-century traveler, and explorer describes a meal at the court of Muhammad bin Tughluq, where the Sanbusaq, a small pie stuffed with minced meat, almonds, pistachios, walnuts, spices were served before the main course.